-The water heater is designed to heat water quickly and efficiently.
 The water heater manufacturer has preset the sensing limit to maintain the water temperature when the water heater is activated.

-Hydrogen gas may result if you have not used the water heater for two weeks or more.
+- Hydrogen gas may result if you have not used the water heater for two weeks or more.
 HYDROGEN GAS IS EXTREMELY FLAMMABLE.
 To reduce the risk of injury under these conditions, open the hot water faucet for several minutes at the kitchen sink before you use any electrical appliance connected to the hot water system.
 If hydrogen is present, you may hear what sounds like air escaping through the pipe as the water begins to flow.
 Hydrogen gas may be present even after water has been drained from the water heater tank.
 Open the faucet at the sink and allow the system to vent for five to ten minutes.
 Do not smoke or have any open flame near the open faucet while venting.
-On DSI water heater models, make sure the switch is OFF.

-Do not replace any component part with an accessory part that is not authorized by the water heater manufacturer, such as an "add-on" electric heating element.
-Such items are not approved to be installed and could create an unsafe condition and will void all warranties.
+On DSI water heater models, make sure the switch is OFF. - □ Do not alter the operation or change the design/construction of your water heater.
+For your safety, only factory authorized parts should be used on your water heater.
+Accessories marketed for recreation vehicles, such as an "add-on" electric heating elements, are not recommended by the manufacturer.
+Such items are not approved to be installed and could create an unsafe condition and will void all warranties - ☐ If you smell propane gas then STOP! and follow the procedures listed in the Propane System Section before attempting to operate the water heater.

-Operating instructions:
+Operating Instructions: